 Learn more about our current local partner agencies, local initiative funding, programs and grants.

-Boy Scouts of America, Black Swamp Council was awarded $10,000 for its Exploring program, which introduces youth to career opportunities and prepares them to make ethical and moral choices over their lifetimes.
+Boy Scouts of America, Black Swamp Council was awarded $11,094 for disadvantaged children in Hancock County.
 Boy Scouting programs that promote positive youth development and has a lasting impact on youth into young adulthood and throughout their life.

 Girl Scouts of Western Ohio will enter into a memorandum of understanding of up to $5,000 to reimburse the organization for girls in need who want to participate in Girl Scouts, but do not have the financial resources.

 United Way of Hancock County and The Findlay-Hancock County Community Foundation are partnering to fund a scholarship project for children to attend prekindergarten.
-United Way of Hancock County has earmarked $92,979 to ensure that children have access to prekindergarten in Hancock County.
+Pre-Kindergarten programs from Findlay City Schools and Hancock County Educational Service Center will receive $41,667 and $15,787 to improve school readiness for children not able to attend.

 The Findlay-Hancock County Center for Civic Engagement (CCE) at the University of Findlay is designed to bring individuals together to generate dialogue and create social initiatives that shape the lives of individuals and our community’s future.
 The CCE is the vital entity in our community to provide coordinated links to resources and content experts that with translate theories and concepts into "catalytic projects that will move the needle" on local challenges.
 The CCE also serves dual functions: one is to be the backbone support for a community-wide collective impact/continuous improvement process, and the other is to enable university employees and students the opportunity to learn from, engage with, and creatively support our community in addressing complex social issues.
 United Way of Hancock County has committed $30,000 to underwrite the CCE.